 With that aside, I'll delve into the intent of this post.
 Without further ado, here is my dividend income for October 2021.

-Going into more detail, I received $100.25 in net dividends within my Robinhood portfolio from 20 companies.
+Going into more detail, I received $104.25 in net dividends within my Robinhood portfolio from 21 companies (not pictured is the dividend from JPM).
 I collected net dividends of $10.09 from 5 companies in my Webull account.
-Finally, I received $0.23 in net dividends within my Webull portfolio from 10 companies.
+Finally, I received $0.25 in net dividends within my M1 Finance portfolio from 11 companies.

 I collected $0.48 in additional dividends from STORE Capital (STOR) across my Robinhood and Webull accounts, which was the result of its recent 6.9% increase in its quarterly dividend.